-- · base salary; - · discretionary annual cash bonuses; - · long-term incentive compensation in the form of stock options; and - · benefits consisting principally of housing subsidies.
+- base salary; - discretionary annual cash bonuses; - long-term incentive compensation in the form of stock options; and - · benefits consisting principally of housing subsidies.

-Annual base salaries of our NEOs in 2022 were as follows: David Wang, \$233,918; Mark McKechnie, \$267,000; Jian Wang, \$180,967; Lisa Feng, \$174,755; and Fuping Chen, \$135,282.
+Annual base salaries of our NEOs in 2023 were as follows: David Wang, \$256,212; Mark McKechnie, \$273,675; Jian Wang, \$203,317; Lisa Feng, \$196,532; and Fuping Chen, \$157,845.

 We enter into employment agreements with our employees located principally in the PRC, including each of our NEOs other than Mark McKechnie (who is based in the United States), that contain an employment term and other statutorily required terms and conditions, but do not include compensatory terms.
-In addition, ACM Shanghai was a party to an employment agreement with Lisa Feng that was entered into as of January 8, 2018 and extended through September 24, 2025.
+In addition, ACM Shanghai is a party to an employment agreement with Lisa Feng that was entered into as of January 8, 2018 and extended through September 24, 2025.
 This agreement contains provisions with respect to base salary, annual bonus eligibility and certain severance payments.
+We do not maintain an employment agreement with Mr. McKechnie.